apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The maximum amount of time Traffic Server can remain connected to a client.
-If the transfer to the client is not complete before this timeout expires, then Traffic Server closes the connection.
+   The maximum amount of time |TS| can remain connected to a client.
+If the transfer to the client is not complete before this timeout expires, then |TS| closes the connection.

    The value of ``0`` specifies that there is no timeout.